ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

     * ``core_functions.py``: A collection of core functions used by the scripts
     * ``io_functions.py``: A collection of input/output functions used be the scripts

-Plot skripts are stored in esmvaltool/diag_scripts/weighting/
+Plot scripts are stored in esmvaltool/diag_scripts/weighting/

     * ``weighted_temperature_graph.py``: Show the difference between weighted and non-weighted temperature anomalies as time series.
     * ``weighted_temperature_map.py``: Show the difference between weighted and non-weighted temperature anomalies as map.
     * ``plot_utilities.py``: A collection of functions use by the plot scripts.